Toreno96/controllerRobot/README.md

 ## Overwiev
-This is a walking, four-legged robot.
+This is a walking, four-legged robot Galgo.
 We made communication with its legs.

 ## Description
 The whole project consists of: